-Art nouveau or jugendstil is a well-known style of art, which is known for its use of flowing lines and the usage of glass.
+Art nouveau or jugendstil is a well-known style of art, particularly known for its usage of flowing lines and the usage of glass.
 The art nouveau style is the most common art style used while building a spiegeltent and expresses itself in decorated facades and interiors.
 A typical example of this art style is what's called a ‘mandolin’: a curved backrest, which also forms a divider between the different booths that exist within the tent.

 Paired with the traditional mirror wall, it forms the traditional style that characterises an original spiegeltent.
-Many different and ‘new’ types of spiegeltents have been developed in the history of spiegeltents.
-Because of the high cost and craftsmanship involved in building a spiegeltent, many entrepreneurs have experimented with cheaper alternatives of building a spiegeltent.
+Many different and ‘new’ types have been developed in the history.
+Because of the high cost and craftsmanship involved in building these tents, many entrepreneurs have experimented with cheaper alternatives of building.